-Tracey Taylor is an assistant solicitor in the Commercial Litigation Department of Taylor Walton and is based in the Luton office.
-She advises both landlords and tenants on a wide range of contentious property litigation issues.
+Tracey Taylor is a solicitor in the Commercial Litigation Department of Taylor Walton and is based in the Luton office.
+She advises on a wide range of contentious property litigation issues.

-Tracey grew up and was educated in Luton.
-After leaving school Tracey worked for thirteen years at Luton Borough Council before joining Taylor Walton in November 1998.
+Tracey grew up and was educated in Luton, joining Taylor Walton in 1998.

 Tracey attended evening classes at Dunstable College and North Hertfordshire College between 1995 and 1999 before qualifying as a Fellow of the Institute of Legal Executives in June 2001.